 Milos confirmed the list in the book and gathered the components strewn across the floor.
 He returned to the table and arranged each around his tome.
 He retrieved a mortar and pestle from a small cabinet and began chanting as he crushed the ingredients into a paste.

-“Your claw and diamond dust,” Semil declared, dropping them onto the opened pages.
+“Your claw and diamond dust,” Semil said, dropping them onto the opened pages.

 The wizard scooped the tacky mass out and smeared it across the talon.
-Milos wiped the excess off on the table, and cleared his throat, resuming his chant.
-When Milos’s words repeated, the book’s text swirled forming a vortex.
+Milos wiped the excess off the table and cleared his throat, resuming his chant.
+When Milos’s words repeated, the book’s text swirled, forming a vortex.

 As if on cue, a white dragon launched out of the maelstrom and grew.
 Smoke billowed from the flying creature as it swelled, while the wizard continued to chant.
 By the time it finished growing, Milos backed into the far wall.
 Its wings brushed the ceiling as the clawed feet made furrows in the stone floor.
 Its head reared up and unleashed a roar, silencing Milos.
 “Why did you summon me?”